-What affects moving costs in Leicester
+What affects cost planning for moves in Leicester

 Most cost surprises come from loading and unloading, not the drive.
 Terrace streets with permit bays, narrow residential roads and flats with stairs or small lifts can slow each handling cycle.
 Even a short hop across the city can run longer than expected if the van parks far from the door or internal routes force repeated, careful trips.